pqiu/cooccurrence_clustering/README.md

 Download and unzip the cooccurence_clustering_repo.zip file.
 Among the three resulting folders, source code is under the "tools" folder, and the other two folders are two example datasets.

-In each example folder, run the step_01, 02, 03, ... matlab scripts sequentially.
+To test the algorithm on the provided examples: open Matlab, change working directory to one example folder, run the step_01, 02, 03, ... scripts sequentially.

 In addition to the co-occurrence clustering algorthim, we also provide a matlab implementation of Seurat clustering.